Pan Zhang

 Pan Zhang (died 234), courtesy name Wengui, was a military general serving under the warlord Sun Quan during the late Eastern Han dynasty of China.
 He continued serving in the state of Eastern Wu (founded by Sun Quan) during the Three Kingdoms period until his death.
-Pan Zhang was praised by Chen Shou as one of the "twelve tiger minister of Jiangdong" (江東十二虎臣).
+Pan Zhang was praised by Chen Shou as one of the "twelve tiger ministers of Jiangdong" (江東十二虎臣).